Code-Institute-Submissions/SaraSanchezz-3rdMilestoneProject_MayResub/README.md

 # OH MY COOK! #
-## Online Cookbook##
+## Online Cookbook ##

 ## UX ##

 Project Goals:
- * Create an interactive , attactrive and responsive online cookbook which offers recipes for Thermomix.
+ * Create an interactive , attractive and responsive online cookbook which offers recipes for Thermomix.
- * Is not requiered to sign up on the website to access it content, however if registered you take part of the site growth, as well as having access to features that external users will not have.
+ * Sining up on the website is not requiered to access his content, however if registered you can take part of the site growth, as well as having access to features that external users will not have.
 (CRUD)

 ### Design Process ###

-Create an online cookbook interactive between the users of the community and others promoting how Thermomix helps on a day to day basis and makes the process much easier.
+Create an online cookbook interactive between the users of the community and others, promoting how Thermomix helps on a day to day basis and makes the process much easier.
 To sketch the frontend part of the project I have used Blasamiq wireframes: